fluent/website/plugin.rst

     </source>

 port
   The port to listen on.
-The default value is 9880.
+  Default Value = 9880

 bind
   The bind address to listen on.
-The default value is 0.0.0.0 (all addresses).
+  Default Value = 0.0.0.0 (all addresses)

 body_size_limit
   The limit of the body size.
-The default value is 32MB.
+  Default Value = 32MB.

 keepalive_timeout
   The timeout limit for keeping the connection alive.
-The default value is 10 seconds.
+  Default Value is 10 seconds.

 tail